MolSSI/QCFractal/README.md

 Each entry in the `molecules` array is the symbol of a molecule known in the `molecules` collection.

+On initialization, the `databases` collection is given a unique index on the `name` field.
+This is a unique key, so you can only have one of each.

 ###pages
 A collection of `page` documents, which is essentially a dual key to multiple value lookup entry.
 Each page is a separate entry.
 The keys needed to access a page are [`molecule`,`method`].